 “Children have evolved to like sweet foods,” said Fisher.
 “That’s why fruits are highly acceptable and easy to like while vegetables are the least preferred.”

 Fisher said children are actually hardwired to prefer sweet and energy-rich foods.
-To kids, sweetness signals food is “calorie dense” while sour and bitter indicate it might be harmful.
+To kids, sweetness signals food is “calorie-dense” while sour and bitter indicate it might be harmful.
 Although this is true, kids (and adults) can learn to like vegetables through exposure and positive experiences.
-We’ll talk more this in the next post.
+We’ll talk more about this in the next post.

 6. I have big swings in appetite

 It’s weird but there are times I just could eat and eat.
 I get the feeling my parents want me to always eat the same amount but sometimes my body is telling me it needs more.

 While growth slows early in life kids will periodically go through growth spurts where they eat more than they usually do.
 One notable time is the onset of puberty between ages 8 to 13 in girls and 10-15 in boys.
 Girls tend to gain some extra fat during this time, preparing for their menstrual cycle.
 We’ll talk more about this in an upcoming series.